How To Communicate When You're Angry

 Contrary to common knowledge, anger is multi-faceted; people express it in a number of ways rather than pinning it down to either passive anger or aggressive anger.
 One popular view is that anger involves at least six dimensions: direction, locus, reaction, modality, impulsivity and objective.

-We become angry when we realise that we (or someone we care about) has been offended, insulted or hurt.
+We become angry when we realise that we (or someone we care about) have been offended, insulted or hurt.
 For adolescents, they become angry as a form of response to the stresses caused by their responsibilities both at home and school.

 The real world has rich examples of what expressed anger can do.
 But the dangerous effects of suppressed anger has also been widely studied in the past.
 To start with, a range of other hostile emotions could come out as a result of internalised anger.
 These can include, feelings of inadequacy and failure, anxiety and depression.
 When people are not able to vent out their anger, it is likely to make them feel self-blame which could lead to self-harm.